sky-uk/osprey/README.md

     client-id: azure-ad-client-id
     client-secret: azure-ad-client-secret

     # List of scopes to request as part of the request.
-This should be an azure link to the API exposed on the server application
+This should be an Azure link to the API exposed on the server application
     scopes:
       - "api://azure-tenant-id/Kubernetes.API.All"

-    # This is required for the browser based authentication flow.
+    # This is required for the browser-based authentication flow.
 The port is configurable, but it must conform to
     # the format: http://localhost:<port>/auth/callback
     redirect-uri: http://localhost:65525/auth/callback
     targets:
       foo.cluster:
         server: http://osprey.foo.cluster
-        # If use-gke-clientconfig is specified (default false) osprey will fetch the API server URL and its
+        # If "use-gke-clientconfig" is specified (default false) Osprey will fetch the API server URL and its
         # CA cert from the GKE-specific ClientConfig resource in kube-public.
 This resource is created automatically
         # by GKE when you enable to OIDC Identity Service.
-The api-server config element is also required.
+The "api-server" config element is also required.
-        # Usually api-server would be set to the public API server endpoint; the fetched API server URL will be
+        # Usually "api-server" would be set to the public API server endpoint; the fetched API server URL will be
         # the internal load balancer that proxies requests through the OIDC service.
         # use-gke-clientconfig: true
         #
-        # If api-server is specified (default ""), osprey will fetch the CA cert from the API server itself.
+        # If api-server is specified (default ""), Osprey will fetch the CA cert from the API server itself.
         # Overrides "server".
-A ConfigMap in kube-publiuc called kube-root-ca.crt should be made accessible
+A ConfigMap in kube-public called kube-root-ca.crt should be made accessible
         # to the system:anonymous group.
 This ConfigMap is created automatically with the Kubernetes feature
         # gate RootCAConfigMap which was alpha in Kubernetes v1.13 and became enabled by default in v1.20+
         # api-server: http://apiserver.foo.cluster
         aliases: [foo.alias]
         groups: [foo]
 ```

 The name of the configured targets will be used to name the managed clusters,